omdevteam/om/docs/html/_sources/documentation_errors.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^

 An internal path in the HDF5 file is not found.
-The file exists and can be read, but the iternal path cannot be found.
+The file exists and can be read, but the imternal path cannot be found.
 The internal HDF5 path is probably incorrect, or the file is corrupted.